ihmeuw/vivarium_research/docs/source/gbd2019_models/hemoglobin_anemia_and_iron_deficiency/hemoglobin/index.rst

     - Note
   * - Mean hemoglobin adjustment factor
     - 0.919325
-    - No uncertainty is used in the GBD 2019 code
+    - No uncertainty is used in the GBD 2019 code, although a UI is listed in methods appendix as (0.86 - 0.98)
   * - Hemoglobin standard deviation adjustment factor
     - 1.032920188
     - No uncertainty is used in the GBD 2019 code